Shinwari: Role in the Anglo-Afghan War

 During the First Afghan War, a raid on the Shinwarree valley was conducted in Nangarhar, on the 24th of July 1842 Shinwari tribesmen skirmished with the British invaders and another action occurred in the 26th of July where a larger British Artillery force engaged the tribesmen.

 Role in the Khost Rebellion

 During the Khost rebellion, the Shinwari aligned themselves with the Afghan Government and helped quell the revolt.

 Role in 1929 Afghan Civil War

 During the late 1928 riots, the Shinwari tribe were the first to openly rebel against king Amanullah Khan's imposition of various new laws, including the requirement to wear European dress, the rule that required them to send a quota of their daughters to Kabul for education and the impositions of taxes (they had never previously paid tax).
 The Shinwaris attacked Jalalabad, cutting off its water supply and closing the Kabul–Peshawar road.
 Amanullah responded by using his fledgling Air Force, including Soviet pilots, to bomb the Shinwaris.
 The use of foreign "infidels" to subjugate Muslims roused other tribes to revolt and the country descended into what would become the 1929 Afghan Civil War.

+Malik and jirga system

+Like other Pashtun tribes, the Shinwari traditionally govern their communities through a system of tribal elders and councils based on Pashtunwali, the Pashtun social code.

+Malik

+A Malik (ملک) is the headman or representative of a tribe, clan or village.
+Among Pashtun tribes, each khel (clan) traditionally follows a malik, who is usually chosen from among the senior heads of its families.
+The malik acts as a link between the tribe and the government, distributes allowances within the community, and helps settle disputes between tribe members through the jirga.
+Alongside the maliks, respected elders known as mashar or spin giri ("white beards") also hold influence in tribal affairs.

+Jirga

+A jirga (جرګه) is a council of elders that makes decisions by consensus.
+It is convened to resolve disputes over matters such as land, family conflicts and inter-tribal relations.
+The elders usually sit in a circle, hear both sides, and reach a decision only after consultation among all members, so that the outcome represents the agreement of the community.
+In a private or tribal jirga, disputes are settled entirely by the maliks and elders without government involvement, and many tribespeople prefer this form of dispute resolution.

+In recent decades, the traditional authority of maliks and jirgas in parts of the tribal areas has been weakened by conflict and the rise of militancy.

+Pashto dialect

+The Shinwari speak the Northeastern variety of Northern Pashto, which is also spoken in Peshawar, parts of Nangarhar Province and northern Khyber Pakhtunkhwa by tribes such as the Yusufzai and Mohmand.
+Some of its consonants are very differ from the other dialects.